-Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative Mitigation measures Countywide for all alternatives, mitigathat facilities are in place for new devenumente trip reduction, access manato achieve balance between Transpo elopment or a reassessment of fundagement, transit compatible design, ding or land use is made, as well as etc. See DEIS Table 3.2-122 and FI Under Alternative 2 and the Preferred Exemption in Silverdale to provide a 1 proposed under this exemption.
-Deve taken. raffic analysis that indicates how m any trips the development would ger erate, for all new development Under Alternatives 1, 2, the Preferred completed for any development propoperations on county roadways, rega osal countywide that the Director of Public Works determines could have affic impact analysis study be potentially significant effects on traffic Under Alternatives 1, 2 and 3 and the test may be applied on a sub-area ba ne the area of impact for proposed do evelopments, so that the concurrency Significant unavoidable adverse impacts Implementation of any of the growth alte No-Action Alternative, and the greatest i mitigated to varying degrees through the unavoidable adverse impact. ncrease occurring under Alternative e 3.
-Although the effects of additional vehicles on traffic congestion can be
+Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative Mitigation measures Countywide for all alternatives, mitigathat facilities are in place for new devenmente trip reduction, access mana to achieve balance between Transpo elopment or a reassessment of fundagement, transit compatible design, ding or land use is made, as well as etc. See DEIS Table 3.2-122 and F Under Alternative 2 and the Preferred Alternative, the County should require new development under the SEPA Mixed Use/Infill Categorical Exemption in Silverdale to provide a traffic analysis that indicates how many trips the development would generate, for all new development proposed under this exemption.
+Development will be allowed under this exemption up to the point that all of the trips in the trip bank have been taken.
+Under Alternatives 1, 2, the Preferred completed for any development propoperations on county roadways, rega osal countywide that the Director of Public Works determines could hav raffic impact analysis study be e potentially significant effects on traffic Under Alternatives 1, 2 and 3 and the test may be applied on a sub-area ba ne the area of impact for proposed d evelopments, so that the concurrency Significant unavoidable adverse impacts Implementation of any of the growth alte No-Action Alternative, and the greatest i mitigated to varying degrees through the unavoidable adverse impact. ncrease occurring under Alternative e 3.
+Although the effects of additiona I vehicles on traffic congestion can be